openhwgroup/cva6/cv32/tb/README.md

 Derived from the
 [tb](https://github.com/pulp-platform/riscv/tree/master/tb)
 directory of the PULP-Platform RI5CY project.
-Note that some are expected to be depricated in the near future.

 ### core
 Modified to remove a few RTL files (placed these in the rtl directory).
+This testbench supports Verilator and we will do what we can to maintain Verilator support here.

 ### dm
 Unmodified.
-The future of this directory is unknown.
+Future plans for this are to integrate it into the uvmt_cv32 environment, and perhaps the core testbench.

 ### scripts
 Unmodified.
 The future of this directory is unknown.